odhran-kainos/blog/post/28 - Build Tools as Pure Functional Programs.md

 - Given a task the user wants to run, make sure all tasks it depends on are run first, in the correct order

-- Cache the output of tasks so they aren't repeated unnecessarily, but flush the caches when necessary to make sure the output is up-to-date
+- Cache the output of tasks so they aren't repeated unnecessarily, but flush the caches when necessary and re-build incrementally to make sure the output is up-to-date

 - Parallelize the tasks that can be run in parallel